anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/35-postgresql-headless-service-exercise.md

     kubectl get statefulsets

 Of course, **this StatefulSet does not constitute a functioning PostgreSQL cluster**, but that's alright.
-All that matters here is the number of Pods to see show the relationship between the number of replicas and the headless Service.
+All that matters here is the number of Pods to show the relationship between the number of replicas and the headless Service.

 Now check on the Service again: